GaloisInc/BESSPIN-Tool-Suite/fett/cwesEvaluation/resourceManagement/README.md

 ## Scoring Approach ##

 Each test attempts to show the existence of a weakness, and then reports what happens.
 If the processor reacts to the attempt by blocking it or detecting it, then they score `NONE` or `DETECTED` respectively.
-If they do not react, and the test runs to completion, then the score is `V-HIGH` conveying the existence of the weakness related to this test.
+If they do not react, and the test runs to completion, then the score is `HIGH` conveying the existence of the weakness related to this test.
 In case of multi-part tests, the overall test score is the minimum score achieved among this test's parts.

 ## MAL (Memory Allocation and Deallocation Bugs) ##